klausbayrhammer/go-kata/README.md

 # Go Bootstrap Kata

-This is kata to get you taste of Go with some hands on tasks.
+This is kata to get you a taste of Go with some hands on tasks.

 If anytime you are stuck you can check the [docs](https://pkg.go.dev/), and specifically the [standard library docs](https://pkg.go.dev/std) since we will try to not add other dependencies.
 And in case you cannot tell from where an identifier comes from it might be a [builtin](https://pkg.go.dev/builtin).

 Anytime you have a doubt on a concept, be it syntax or semantic or both, the [Effective Go](https://go.dev/doc/effective_go) document will probably help, keep it handy.

+There are several tasks for you, none of them is very specific just let the comments in the code guide you and have fun!

 ## Task 0 - Getting Ready